yiliai/RottenTomatoes/README.md

 * [x] Required: View a list of movies from Rotten Tomatoes.
 Poster images load asynchronously.
 * [x] Required: View movie details by tapping on a cell
 * [x] Reqruied: Loading state while waiting for the movies API (I decided to go with the standand iOS control instead of a 3rd party library)
-* [x] Reqruied: Error messsage whent here is a networking error.
-Error message is center when the view is initially empty; and is docked to the top once there is content loaded.
+* [x] Reqruied: Error messsage when there is a networking error.
+Error message is centered when the view is initially empty; and is docked to the top once there is content loaded.
 * [x] Required: Pull down to refresh
 * [x] Optaionl: All images fade in
 * [x] Optional: Load low-res images first, and then switch to high-res when complete
+* [ ] All images should be cached in memory and disk.
 * [x] Optional: Customize the navigation bar
 * [x] Optional: Added a tab bar for Box Office and DVD
 * [x] Optional: Added search (local filter on the existing list)

 Additonal things I tried to experiment with:
 * Used a collection view controller instead of the table view controller.
 * Tab bar hides when the user is scrolling down and appears when the user scrolls back up (Pinterest-like)
 * Fetch more items via another API call for the next page of items when the user is nearing the end of the list.
+* UI formatting (rounded corners, shadows, font treatments, etc)

 Questions and Known Issues:
 * Since I created my CollectionViewController in storyboard, I'm not sure what the best way is to add the second tab.
 I created a new instance of the CollectionViewController in viewDidLoad of my TabBarViewController.
 It was weird to mix doing some things in storyboard and others programmatically.